networknt/light-4j/docs/content/tutorials/microservices.md

 #### Build and run the mock API

-And now you have a new project created in light-java-example.
+And now you have a new project created in light-example-4j.
 Let's build it and run the test cases.
 If everything is OK, start the server.

 ```